selfdriven-foundation/selfdriven-ai/docs/pages/research-sustainable-human-participation.md

 Human identity becomes less about constant work output and more about **responsible participation within intelligent systems**.

-## 8. The Selfdriven Participation Framework
+## 8. The selfdriven Participation Framework

 To maintain healthy societies within intelligence-rich environments, we can outline a simple framework.